-If you feel lost, a Monthly Reflection is one of the greatest habits you want to build.
+If you feel lost, practicing a specific type of journaling at the end of each month is one of the greatest habits you want to build.

 And if you learn to do it right, it becomes one of the most valuable skills in the path towards the life you want.